chadsansing/cineris-campaign/sessions/session-1-spoilers.md

 #### Scene 3 - Into the woods

-This is largely a world-buiulding and expository scene with light combat.
+This is largely a world-building and expository scene with light combat.

 All of the information or rumors the PCs collect tells them to head north, into the elven forest.